wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 A subscription lasts for the duration of a session, unless a *Subscriber* opts out from a previously established subscription via the `UNSUBSCRIBE` message.

-A *Subscriber* may have more than one event handler attached to the same subscription.
-This can be implemented in different ways:

-* a *Subscriber* can recognize itself that it is already subscribed and just attach another handler to the subscription for incoming events
-* or it can send a new `SUBSCRIBE` message to broker (as it would be first) and upon receiving a `SUBSCRIBED.Subscription|id` it already knows about, attach the handler to the existing subscription
+> A *Subscriber* may have more than one event handler attached to the same subscription.
+This can be implemented in different ways: a) a *Subscriber* can recognize itself that it is already subscribed and just attach another handler to the subscription for incoming events, b) or it can send a new `SUBSCRIBE` message to broker (as it would be first) and upon receiving a `SUBSCRIBED.Subscription|id` it already knows about, attach the handler to the existing subscription
+>

 ### SUBSCRIBE